Biosignature: Chemistry

+Possible Bioorganic chemistry on Mars

+Organic chemistry has been discovered on Mars, some of which can be explained by geochemical processes.
+Chlorobenzene (C_{6}H_{5}Cl), for example, was detected as early as the Viking lander biological experiments and later in sedimentary rocks by Curiosity.
+However some abiotic source, such as a Fischer–Tropsch process, could also have produced it.

+Some discoveries have been found in areas confirmed previously be wet, adding weight to their significance.
+In 2018 at Gale Crater, Curiosity discovered Thiophene (C_{4}H_{4}S) and polymers (Polythiophene).
+Natural sulfur reduction has been proposed as a possible abiotic source.
+Dimethyl sulfide (CH_{2}S), another organic molecule chemical associated with microbial life, was also detected.
+However photochemistry has been proposed to explain its presence elsewhere, such as on comets.
+In Cheyava Falls discovered by Perseverance in July 2024, kerogen-like compounds were found.
+Formed in the presence of water, it features millimeter-sized splotches resembling "leopard spots" containing iron and phosphate, elements often associated with microbial life.
+In 2025, analysis of rocks from Gale Crater by SAM found decane (C_{10}H_{22}), dodecane (C12H26) and undecane (CH3(CH2)9CH3), collectively known as fatty acids, which terrestrial cell membranes are made of.
+However these have formed on meteorites, which may have delivered them to Mars.

 Atmospheric

 The atmospheric properties of exoplanets are of particular importance, as atmospheres provide the most likely observables for the near future, including habitability indicators and biosignatures.
 Over billions of years, the processes of life on a planet would result in a mixture of chemicals unlike anything that could form in an ordinary chemical equilibrium.
 For example, large amounts of oxygen and small amounts of methane are generated by life on Earth.

 An exoplanet's color—or reflectance spectrum—can also be used as a biosignature due to the effect of pigments that are uniquely biologic in origin such as the pigments of phototrophic and photosynthetic life forms.
-Scientists use the Earth as an example of this when looked at from far away (see Pale Blue Dot) as a comparison to worlds observed outside of our solar system.
+Scientists use the Earth as an example of this when looked at from far away (see Pale Blue Dot) as a comparison to worlds observed outside of the Solar System.
 Ultraviolet radiation on life forms could also induce biofluorescence in visible wavelengths that may be detected by the new generation of space observatories under development.

 Some scientists have reported methods of detecting hydrogen and methane in extraterrestrial atmospheres.
 Habitability indicators and biosignatures must be interpreted within a planetary and environmental context.
 For example, the presence of oxygen and methane together could indicate the kind of extreme thermochemical disequilibrium generated by life.
 Two of the top 14,000 proposed atmospheric biosignatures are dimethyl sulfide and chloromethane (CH_{3}Cl).
 An alternative biosignature is the combination of methane and carbon dioxide.

-The detection of phosphine in the atmosphere of Venus is being investigated as a possible biosignature.

-Methane on Mars

-The presence of methane in the atmosphere of Mars is an area of ongoing research and a highly contentious subject.
-Because of its tendency to be destroyed in the atmosphere by photochemistry, the presence of excess methane on a planet can be an indication that there must be an active source.
-With life being the strongest source of methane on Earth, observing a disequilibrium in the methane abundance on another planet could be a viable biosignature.